loryjs/lory/README.md

 ## Download

-lory is released under the MIT license & supports modern environments.
+lory-lesara is released under the MIT license & supports modern environments.
-There is also a prebundled CDN version which you can use.
+There is also a prebundled CDN version of the original (unpatched) lory.js which you can use:

 ####  Vanilla JavaScript: https://cdnjs.cloudflare.com/ajax/libs/lory.js/2.2.0/lory.min.js
 #### jQuery plugin: https://cdnjs.cloudflare.com/ajax/libs/lory.js/2.2.0/jquery.lory.min.js